 - Ask for references.
 Learn about the home healthcare provider’s reputation through references or reviews from prior patients or associated family members.
 Yelp, Google, and health industry review sites may provide important patient experience information.
 Checking with the Better Business Bureau can reveal complaints against a home health care service provider.
 Immigration status is another concern, so ask if the nurse has completed a Form I-9 to ensure eligibility.

 - Will there be a back-up nurse?
 Ask the private nursing provider if there will be an alternate home nurse available in the event the primary nurse is not able to fulfill duties any particular day so that home care is not interrupted.
 Also, sometimes there may be a personality clash between a nurse and patient, so ask if there are several qualified nurses in their employ.
 It is good practice to have the nurse meet the patient before making a hiring decision.

-Kinkaid Private Care Provides High Quality Private Nursing Home Care
+Kinkaid Private Care Coordinates High Quality Private Nursing Home Care

-Kinkaid Private Care is a concierge health management provider of specialty nursing care.
-In addition to the highest level of nursing expertise in a variety of health service specialties, Kinkaid Private Care also provides holistic therapies and mobile spa services for their clients, increasing overall comfort and relaxation while healing.
-These therapies include guided meditation, yoga, massage therapy, IV vitamin therapy, and acupuncture.
+Kinkaid Private Care coordinates concierge health and specialty nursing care.
 For more information and for answers to your questions regarding how to hire a nurse for home care, please contact Kinkaid Private Care today at (877) 388-6373.